shullmb/multapply/README.md

 ## Acknowledgments

-We would like to thank Steve Peters and Kyle Van Bergen and the other two group on assisting us and providing help at every turn of this project.
+We would like to thank Steve Peters and Kyle Van Bergen.
 We would also like to thank the other two groups on collaborating and sharing information on tackling a variety of challenges through out this project.